The Fair Health Data Challenge

 Assessment and publication of results

 Sitra’s experts will select the 10 most promising solutions from the entries.
-An international expert panel will assess each of the selected applications and rank the top three.
+An international expert panel will assess each of the selected applications and choose the top three.

 Emmanuel Bacry, Chief Scientific Officer, Health Data Hub